Asking forgiveness from our animals assumes we did something wrong, doesn’t it? Boy, that’s a vulnerable spot to be in.

 We could expand this thinking to all animals, and many of us do.
 But let’s start locally – with our own animals.

-Why would we need forgiveness?
+Why would we need to ask for forgiveness?
 We love our animals!

 Sometimes our animals rub us the wrong way